 In July 2004, the Holy Name of Jesus (Western Dominican) Province admitted the Chapter formally named for Blessed Margaret of Castello, the only Dominican presence in Idaho at the time and continuing thereafter.
 On August 15, 2004, twelve members were perpetually professed into the Order which became the foundation of the Order in Idaho.

 In 2004, Mark Gross was elected prior, serving two terms until 2010.
 Kathleen Schuck (d.
 June 9, 2012) was elected in 2010 and serve as prioress until 2012.
 She was succeeded by Carolyn Reese in 2012.
 Carolyn served in that capacity until 2016 whereupon Leslie Fitzpatrick was elected as prior.
-He served until April 2018 and upon retirement, he and his wife, Bonnie began to travel.
+He served until April 2018 and upon retirement, he and his wife, Bonnie began to travel and settled in Texas, where the couple has helped form a new chapter in the Southern Province!
 The Council elected John Keenan as the prior in June 2018 who continues to serve in that capacity presently.
 Elections to the Chapter council and officers occur every three eyars.
-Elections were held in September 2019.
+Elections were held in September, 2019 and again in September 2022.
 The offices on the Council include prior(ess), subprior(ess), secretary, treasurer, hospitality, and LPC representative and one at-large member.
 Novices, temporarily- and perpetually-professed members are eligible to nominated officers and temporarily- and perpetually-professed members are eligible to vote.
+This list of current officers can be found HERE.

 Members of the Chapter have served in various responsible positions on the Lay Provincial Council (“LPC”) for the Holy Name of Jesus (Western Dominican) Province.
-These include Mark Gross as the editor of the Truth be Told newsletter from 2007 until 2018; Mike Turner served as the LPC treasurer for a three year term until 2018; Carolyn Reese presently serves as the store promoter for the provincial religious goods store (www.stdominicsstore.com); and, John Keenan has served in two provincial offices, that presently includes vice president.
-Ken Jercha is the current LPC Representative.
+These include Mark Gross as the editor of the Truth be Told newsletter from 2007 until 2018; Mike Turner served as the LPC treasurer for a three year term until 2018; Carolyn Reese presently serves as the store promoter for the provincial religious goods store (www.stdominicsstore.com); and, John Keenan has served in three provincial offices, that presently includes president of the Lay Provincial Council.
+David Charnock is the current LPC Representative.

 The object of the Chapter is formation in Christ in the tradition and charisms of St. Dominic; along with prayer, study, and fellowship.
 In building the members of a Chapter, it is necessary to remain focused on the pillars of the Order, along with the Scriptures, the Catechism, the VII documents and other essential Church writings.
 We recall well too, that members of the Order become like a true family over time.
 Formation is the process by which members begin to think like Dominicans, develop a Christian worldview, and develop a deeper understanding of Dominican Spirituality as part of the greater Catholic Faith.
 The formation director is tasked with developing a curriculum that focuses the Chapter on formation and study.

 The worldwide Order of Preachers is divided into geographic provinces, with four in the United States.
 The Boise-based chapter is affiliated with the Holy Name of Jesus Province which makes up most of the Western United Sates.
 The Chapter has a seat on the LPC and is represented at its annual council meeting the first weekend of August, often the closest to the feast day of +St. Dominic, on August 8 of each year.
-These meetings are held at St. Albert’s Prior in Oakland, CA.
+These meetings are held at St. Albert’s Prior in Oakland, CA, or more recently at Vallombrosa Retreat Center in Menlo Park, CA.

 The Chapter necrology can be found on this website.
 Here.
 May the souls of the Dominican faithful of the Boise Chapter, rest in peace and may eternal light shine upon them!
 It is an historical Dominican tradition to pray for, and make small sacrifices for those lay members of the Order who have died and gone before us in the friendship of God.

-As the Chapter commences its third decade, may the Lord grant the Saint Margaret of Castello Chapter, its focus on propagating the work of Christ in our lives and of our family’s lives, as well as others in the charism and tradition of our spiritual father, St. Dominic.
+As the Chapter continues into its third decade, may the Lord grant the Saint Margaret of Castello Chapter, its focus on propagating the work of Christ in our lives and of our family’s lives, as well as others in the charism and tradition of our spiritual father, St. Dominic.

 As of April 24, 2021, Pope Francis canonized our patronsess as Saint Margaret of Castello.
 The Chapter formally changed its name to Saint Margaret of Castello Chapter at its periodic Chapter Council meeting in early June 2021.